formkit/docs-content/advanced/custom-inputs.md

   langs="vue">
 </example>

-Even though this simplistic example doesn’t contain any input/output mechanism it still qualifies as a full input.
+Even though this simplistic example doesn’t contain any input/output mechanism, it still qualifies as a full input.
 It can have a value, run validation rules (they wont be displayed, but they can block form submissions), and execute plugins.
-Fundamentally all inputs are [core nodes](/advanced/core#node) and the input’s definition provides the mechanisms to interact with that node.
+Fundamentally, all inputs are [core nodes](/advanced/core#node) and the input’s definition provides the mechanisms to interact with that node.

 ### Global custom inputs